Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 MiSTer has a simple three-step mapping system:

 1. Define centrally a physical controller into a virtual "[MiSTer gamepad](#mister-gamepad)"
-2. MiSTer gamepad is mapped automatically to cores
+2. MiSTer gamepad is mapped automatically to cores <sup>1</sup>
 3. If needed, you can override per controller and per core via OSD at any time

-The way the MiSTer gamepad is mapped into cores by default has two "flavors" of operation.
+<sup>1</sup>Mapping of MiSTer gamepad into cores has two "flavors" of operation, chosen by INI file.

-They can be selected via .INI file depending on personal preference.

 ### MiSTer Gamepad